 The Center for Food Integrity

-While these edits happen at a microscopic (molecular) level, they could have a significant positive impact on our world.
-In the field of medicine, for instance, researchers are using gene editing to treat diseases such as cancer and genetic disorders.
-In agriculture, gene editing is used to breed plants and animals, reduce diseases, and minimize the impact of pests and severe weather.
+Gene editing can be used to makes our lives better in many ways.
+In the field of medicine, researchers are using gene editing to treat diseases such as cancer and genetic disorders.
+In agriculture, gene editing is used to breed plants and animals, reduce diseases and minimize the impact of pests and severe weather.
 Gene editing can also be used to make foods taste better, increase nutrients and prolong shelf-life to reduce waste.

-CFI brought together a diverse network of food system stakeholders to form the Coalition for Responsible Gene Editing in Agriculture.
-The Coalition developed the Framework for Responsible Use in Agriculture to provide assurance to the food system and other stakeholders that those using gene editing within the Framework do so in the best interests of agriculture, the food system and society in general.
+The Center for Food Integrity (CFI) is committed to fostering trust and transparency in the use of gene editing within the food system.
+To support this mission, CFI brought together a diverse network of food system stakeholders to form the Coalition for Responsible Gene Editing in Agriculture.
+The Coalition developed the Framework for Responsible Use in Agriculture to provide assurance to the food system and other stakeholders that those using gene editing within the Framework do so in the best interests of agriculture, the food system and society.

 Gene editing is a valuable technology that helps solve some of the most important issues in food and agriculture.
 The Center for Food Integrity and the Coalition for Responsible Gene Editing in Agriculture are working to build trust in gene editing.